Kodo Millet: Nutrition, Benefits, Ayurvedic Uses, Side Effects & More

 3. Blood glucose regulation:

-Studies suggest that Kodo millet consumption may assist in regulating blood sugar levels.
+One of the many kodo millet health benefits is it aids in blood glucose regulation.
 Its low glycemic index contributes to better glycemic control.

 4. Blood pressure regulation: